(Updated 12th April 2021)

 We are so happy to be able to provide support to this wonderful organization, Vinales Street Paws Project.
 We have seen first hand the magic that they do for the poor pups in Viñales, and long may it continue.

-We donate 1USD per tour that we sell, and our visitors have the option to add on an extra donation if they wish.
+When tourism on the island resumes, we will be donating 1USD per tour that we sell, and our visitors will have the option to add on an extra donation if they wish.

 How You Can Help

 Street Paws Project uses cash to buy veterinary supplies to treat street dogs, to buy pet food, and to pay for surgical sterilization and aftercare for these animals.